City of Peterborough

 Public safety is a priority for Parks Canada.
 As such, work is being done to rehabilitate and strengthen earth dams in the Peterborough area.
 Earth dams are vital for flood mitigation and therefore the safety of visitors, residents, and property.

 In order to rehabilitate and strengthen these dams, washouts have been repaired, dam heights have been increased where necessary, and vegetation has been removed.

 Rehabilitation of McFarlane Street Bridge | Peterborough

-The McFarlane Street Bridge, built in 1896 and replaced in 1962, will undergo a comprehensive inspection including an assessment of the bridge’s substructure, concrete, embankments and guardrails and the necessary repairs will be completed.
+The McFarlane Street Bridge, built in 1896 and replaced in 1962, has undergone a comprehensive inspection, including an assessment of the bridge’s substructure, concrete, embankments and guardrails.
+Necessary repairs have now been completed.